 A multiple-vehicle pileup involving two big rigs and a pickup truck led to the death of four people outside Lordsburg on a recent Sunday.
 Large truck crashes, especially those involving fatalities, have been on a steady rise over the last decade, and the latest statistics demonstrate that the problem is only getting worse.
-Read on for more about this most recent truck crash, and contact a seasoned Las Cruces truck accident attorney if you’ve been injured by a negligent or reckless driver in southern New Mexico.
+Read on for more about this most recent truck crash, and contact a seasoned Las Cruces truck accident attorney at 575-541-3004 if you’ve been injured by a negligent or reckless driver in southern New Mexico.

 Big rig crash in Lordsburg leads to multiple fatalities

 New Mexico State Police responded to reports of a head-on collision on Interstate 10 near Lordsburg at around 3:30 p.m. on a recent Sunday.
 According to officials, a 2015 Freightliner semi-truck was traveling east on I-10 when it swerved across the median and hit a westbound 2013 Kenworth semi-truck head-on.
 The Freightliner’s trailer swung and hit a 1999 Dodge pickup truck, also heading west.
 Both semi-trucks caught on fire as a result of the collision.

 The crash claimed the lives of four people: The Freightliner’s driver, a 50-year-old California man; the Kenworth’s driver, a 47-year-old Texas man; the driver of the Dodge, a 51-year-old Arizona man; and a passenger in the Dodge, a 47-year-old Arizona woman.
 Three of the participants were pronounced dead at the scene while the driver of the Dodge died several days later from his injuries.
 A 13-year-old girl who was also a passenger in the Dodge suffered critical injuries.
 Officials have not determined what caused the Freightliner to swerve into oncoming traffic.